rayanne-dotcom/powerbi/README.md

 # powerbi
-Here you can check all my Power BI Dashboards potfolio
+Here you can check all my Power BI Dashboards portfolio